Carelli Design

 We apologize—this information is no longer made available.

-Legal information
+Legal Information

-© 1979-2010 Carelli International Corporation.
+© 1979-PRESENT Carelli International Corporation.
 All Rights Reserved.
 Carelli Design C928, and the Carelli C928 logo are registered trademarks of Carelli International Corporation or its subsidiaries in the U.S. and other countries.
 Porsche, and the Porsche logo are registered trademarks of Dr. Ing.
 H.C.F.
 Porsche AG.
 Porsche, Porsche Crest, Porsche Design, and other Porsche product names, model numbers, logos, commercial symbols, trade names and slogans are trademarks of Porsche automobiles are trade dress of Dr. Ing.
 H.C.
 F.Porsche AG ("PAG") and are protected by U.S. and international trademark laws.

 We reserve the right of modification to materials and or specifications without prior notice.
 Mention of non-Carelli products is for informational purposes and constitutes neither an endorsement nor a recommendation.
 Carelli International Corporation assumes no responsibility with regard to the selection, performance, or use of these products.

 Publication Ref.
-8242.9261 EN form 9261.1/V116
+8242.9261 EN form 9261.1/V126

-The company
+The Company

-» Return to top of page
+» Return to Top of Page

-Learn about the C928 Porsche
+Learn About the C928 Porsche

-Carelli Design C928 Porsche interactive experience
+Carelli Design C928 Porsche Interactive Experience

 (requires Flash).
 Flash is a free download direct from Macromedia.
 Download Macromedia Flash